mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 I can attribute most of my growth to doing things that INITIALLY scared me: <@TODO: Examples of fear>

-What we loosely term as a "fear" is generally a brain cocktail blended from multiple ingredients: anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, unfamiliarity, vulnerability, despair, ego, unhappiness, insecurities, laziness, inertia, mistrust, and many more.
+What we loosely term as "fear" is generally a brain cocktail blended from multiple ingredients: anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, unfamiliarity, vulnerability, despair, ego, unhappiness, insecurities, laziness, inertia, mistrust, and many more.
 Yes, and fear itself.

 > Aside: I highly recommend the books by Brené Brown and Chip Conley on many of these fascinating topics.